-I took the high-level flow and I added copy, I incorporated educational content where I thought users might need an extra hand, and I sketched out all the edge cases and possible routes a user could take.
+I took the high-level flow and I added copy based on the persona, I incorporated educational content where I thought users might need an extra hand, and I sketched out all the edge cases and possible routes a user could take.

 I know, I know... there's a lot of detail.
 But don't worry!
-Here's a snapshot of the first few interactions to give you a better idea.
+Here's a snapshot of the first few interactions to give you a better idea of the copy.
 If you want to take a look at the complete flow in all of its glory, here's the link!

 Prototype + Usability Testing

 Once I had the detailed flow complete, I used our internal tool to implement my preliminary design.
 With this fully functional prototype, I set up a remote usability test with 5 participants.
-My main goals were to gauge the users’ reactions to the following: the copy and tone, the quality of the recommendations, the length of the questionnaire, and of course the experience overall.
+My main goals were to gauge the testers’ reactions to the following: the copy and tone, the quality of the recommendations, the length of the quiz, and of course the experience overall.

 4 out of 5 testers said they felt the recommendations were of a high quality, and that this experience would help them make a purchase decision.

-3 testers commented on the tone of the experience, and all were positive.
+3 testers commented on the tone of the experience (all positive).